s-zeid/elements/index.md

-  of Elements containers are not expected to know anything about container runtimes, registries, the `-i`, `-t`, or `--rm` options to Podman or Docker, how to use Docker securely, the internal filesystem layout of or port numbers used in the container, `/etc/subuid`/`/etc/subgid`, etc.  The only runtime dependency that is not normally included in most desktop distributions is runc.  (runc is not bundled for security reasons.)
+  of Elements containers are not expected to know anything about container runtimes, registries, the `-i`, `-t`, or `--rm` options to Podman or Docker, how to use Docker securely, the internal filesystem layout of or port numbers used in the container, etc.  Containers are expected to support rootless operation by default.
+The only runtime dependency that is not normally included in most desktop distributions is runc.  (runc is not bundled for security reasons.)

 * **Elements is for container authors who desire a simple container runtime with few surprises.**  This includes personal services, development